ibm-cloud-docs/EventStreams/eventstreams133.md

 # Getting started with the {{site.data.keyword.messagehub}} CLI
 {: #cli}

-To install and set up the {{site.data.keyword.messagehub}} CLI on the Standard and Enterprise plans, complete the following steps:
+To install and set up the {{site.data.keyword.messagehub}} CLI on the Lite, Standard, and Enterprise plans, complete the following steps:

 ## Step 1.
 Install the {{site.data.keyword.Bluemix_notm}} CLI
 {: #step1_install_cli}